vfarcic/devops26/manuscript/16-serverless-apps.md

     | kubectl apply --filename -
 ```

-We retrieved the IP of the LoadBalancer Service that was created during the Knative installation.
-Further on, we used it as a `nip.io` address in the Knative configuration.
+We used the IP of the LoadBalancer Service that was created during the Knative installation as a `nip.io` address in the Knative configuration.
+From now on, all applications deployed using Knative will be exposed using that address.

 Let's take a closer look at what we got by exploring the Namespaces.